what to pack for the cayman islands

 What NOT to Take to The Cayman Islands

-You will primarily wear sandals, possible athletic or water shoes when doing physical activities, and pretty much nothing else here.
+You will primarily wear sandals, possibly athletic or water shoes when doing physical activities, and pretty much nothing else here.
 Bringing bulky hiking shoes or boots of any kind would be impractical.

 Although a light sweatshirt or rain jacket may come in handy, ditch the bulky winter coats and save them for your next snowy vacation to Switzerland.

-Snorkeling and diving opportunities are everywhere in the Cayman Islands, however, gear for these activities will be provided and it would be silly to bring your own.
+Snorkeling and diving opportunities are everywhere in the Cayman Islands, however, gear for these activities will be provided and it would be silly to bring your own except for children’s snorkel gear or life jacket which can be more limited and ill-fitting.

 • 5.
 DON’T Bring a Regular Towel